 The President’s Administrative Innovation Fund (PAIF), was created to catalyze administrative innovation and collaboration across Harvard by investing in staff-generated, creative solutions that support our faculty, students and staff colleagues.

-University Disability Services has been involved in two PAIF projects to-date:
+University Disability Resources has been involved in two PAIF projects to-date:

 School/Unit Represented: FAS, UDR

 According to the National Institutes of Health, 15% of American adults experience hearing loss.
 We know that individuals with this invisible disability often miss information and can feel excluded when they attend events, even when room amplification and microphones are in use.

 In the spirit of inclusion and belonging, best practice is to host accessible events, including but not limited to providing effective communication services such as American Sign Language (ASL) interpretation and live captioning (CART).

 Unfortunately, the demand for live, in-person ASL interpreters and CART service providers far exceeds the supply, even when requested with significant notice.
 However, technology has evolved so that ASL and CART services can now be provided remotely, such as utilizing a service provider in another state for a live event here on campus.

 This remote process involves connecting electronic devices such as iPads, laptops, etc. to the event space sound system and requires supporting audio/visual media technology staff to acquire the specialized knowledge to analyze and implement the appropriate assistive technology solutions.